LoranceChen/RxSocket/README.md

 end with - 1461494821000 timestamp
 every with result request spend <1 ms in local
 #####Some Problem NOTIC please
 If a lot of protocol wait result, it means, many `JProtocol.sendWithResult` wait result will encounter serious performance problem.
 It occurred beacause every wait result need observale network data source, in other words, if a data received, a event will tell every map/flatmap/subscriber.
 Straight see, it just O(n), litter no effective, but if we consider time line factor it was O(n*n).
 **how to solve:** Maintain observable less then 1000.
 Further more, less use `JProtocol.sendWithResult` method expecially in server side because server means it will deal with many request.
-**final decide:** use message queue replace pure Rx
+**final decide:** use message queue replace pure Rx every with result request spend ≈1 ms in local.Exactly, it was 0.5 to 2 ms.

 ####UPDATE
 1. catch disconnected exception
 2. add loop send msg simulate